Acumen-Desktop/goose/acumen/features/svelte-electron-ui/plan.md

 ## Overview

-This plan outlines the strategy for creating a Svelte-based UI for Goose while maintaining the ability to pull updates from upstream.
+This plan outlines the strategy for creating a Svelte-based UI for 'Goose AI', while maintaining the ability to pull updates from upstream.
 The goal is to create a parallel UI implementation that doesn't interfere with the original React-based implementation.

 ## Key Principles